DigiExam/ng-annotate-text/README.md

 	.blue - Sets background to blue, color to black and border-color to blue.
 	.pink - Sets background to pink, color to black and border-color to pink.
 	.yellow - Sets background to yellow, color to black and border-color to yellow.
-	.teal - Sets background to teal, color to black and border-color to teal.
+	.aqua - Sets background to aqua, color to black and border-color to aqua.

 # License